greg-chuchro/calq/README.md

 # calq
 Calq (/kælk/) is an open-source, cross-platform framework that automates the development of RESTful and RPC API.
-Calq makes it easier to create highly secure web apps, online games, and all other kinds of cloud-based multi-tier applications.
+Calq makes it easier to create microservices, web apps, online games, and all other kinds of cloud-based multi-tier applications.

 ## Get Started
 ```